codatio/codat-docs/docs/supplier-enablement/overview.md

 4. **Ongoing monitoring and data refresh**

-  Your analysts and relationship managers can easily keep records up to date with a single click, providing ongoing service excellence to your clients.
+  Your Analysts and Relationship Managers can easily keep records up to date with a single click, providing ongoing service excellence to your clients.

 ## Supported integrations